kirbur3/classification-machine-learning-project/README.md

 Evaluated the performance of each of the models.

-Wrote a professional report on our findings.
+Wrote a professional report on our findings *Admission Classification with ML Report*.